Nature-based Solutions for drought, floods and wildfires through rainwater retention and storage with ponds, swales, terraces and planting

 We design wadi's, ponds, swales and terraces to keep the water in the landscape.
 These are based on natural principles and materials.
 To make them last a thousand years, we design robust with earth, clay and rocks and make safety spillways for extreme events.

-Coordination of Project Realisation
+Project Realisation

 We guide you in finding a skilled contractor, in making an estimation of costs and in realizing the desired water retention elements on your property.
 We make sure the project is made with the required care and precision to be sure that the elements function as intended.